 Located on the Central Oregon Coast, RECESS OUTDOOR ADVENTURE SCHOOL, connects students with nature.

-Our staff and volunteers have a enthusiastic passion for providing high quality preschool programs, adventure camps, field investigations, outreach, and more!
+Our staff have a enthusiastic passion for providing high quality preschool programs, adventure camps, field investigations, outreach, and more!
 Read through the following page to learn our story.

 Imagine your favorite, most mouthwatering recipe.
 How many ingredients do you use to make it?
 My guess is, is that to make your most favorite dish, you must blend together at least a couple of fine ingredients to get it to it’s savory perfection, yes?